Efficacy of simple continuum models for diverse granular intrusions

 Note that $F_p$ has units of force per out-of-plane length.
 Also note that, under these relations, the only material properties that influence the peak force and separation are the friction coefficient(s) and density; the sole length scale comes from the plate itself.
-This makes sense when the smallest in-plane feature (min($w,L,s$)) is larger than a O(1) factor of the grain diameter.
+This makes physical sense when the smallest in-plane feature (min($w, L,s$)) is sufficiently larger than grain diameter.
 However, the exact value of O(1) needs to be calculated experimentally.
 Swapnil et al.\cite{pravin2020effect} explored the dependence of force-peak separation $s_{p}/d$ with intruder size, $L/d$, when the intruder size is close to the grain diameter, $d$ ($L/d$ range 1--6).
-Interestingly, their data appears to agree with our proposed linear dependence $s_p\propto L$ at intruder sizes as low as 3-4 grain diameters.
+Interestingly, their data agree with our proposed linear dependence $s_p\propto L$ at intruder sizes as low as 3-4 grain diameters.

-We also verify these drag force variations and the peak separation scaling relation with vertical intrusion experiments and compare them to calibrated continuum simulations (see figure \ref{fig:6} for the details).
-A DENSO VS087 robot arm intruded an apparatus that held pairs of steel plates at various separations into a bed of loosely consolidated Quikrete Pool Filter Sand with grain density $\rho_g=2520$kg/m$^3$, and effective close-packed density $\rho_d=1512$ kg/m$^3$.
-The internal friction value of this medium was $\mu_s = 0.72$ based on angle of repose measurements from experimental tilting tests, with the media globally fluidized for 15 seconds to a loose initial packing fraction of $\phi \approx 0.58$ for all trials.
+We also verify these drag force variations and the peak separation scaling relation with new vertical intrusion experiments and compare them to calibrated continuum simulations (see figure \ref{fig:6} for the details).
+A DENSO VS087 robot arm intruded an apparatus that held pairs of steel plates at various separations into a bed of loosely consolidated Quikrete Pool Filter Sand with grain density $\rho_g=2520$ kg/m$^3$, and effective close-packed density $\rho_d=1512$ kg/m$^3$.
+The internal friction value of this medium was $\mu_s = 0.72$ based on the angle of repose measurements from experimental tilting tests, with the media globally fluidized for 15 seconds to a loose initial packing fraction of $\phi \approx 0.58$ for all trials.